 A concrete example: you sell an SPX put credit spread with 0DTE.
 Your stop loss is set at 200% of the entry premium.
 At 2:32 PM volatility spikes sharply.

-• Without Drilldown: The backtest detects that the stop loss was triggered somewhere during the 2:32 PM minute.
+- Without Tick Drilldown: The backtest detects that the stop loss was triggered somewhere during the 2:32 PM minute.
 The exit is priced at the mid price or the high/low of the minute.
 That can deviate by several hundred dollars from the actual trigger point.

-• With Drilldown and tick price: SPAIKE detects that the stop loss triggered at 2:32:18 PM and uses the actual tick price at that moment for the result calculation.
-This shows what the market was actually offering at that point in time.
+- With Tick Drilldown and tick price: SPAIKE detects that the stop loss triggered at 2:32:18 PM and uses the actual tick price at that moment for the result calculation.
+Afterwards, fixed or realistic slippage can be added to move the simulation closer to a broker fill.

-• Data types: Trade OHLC and NBBO quotes, including Greeks
+- Data types: Trade OHLC, NBBO quotes, quote ticks, trade ticks and Greeks

-This combination makes it possible to precisely test even complex multi-leg strategies over long time periods – including different market phases, volatility regimes and stress periods.
+This combination makes it possible to precisely test even complex multi-leg strategies over long time periods – including different market phases, volatility regimes, stress periods, tick-accurate entries for 0DTE and significantly more realistic intraminute exits.

 How to choose the right level of data accuracy

-Not every backtest needs second-level resolution.
+Not every backtest needs tick data.
 That is why SPAIKE offers a tiered system:

 You can configure these settings per leg group or even per individual leg – depending on how precisely you want to test a specific part of your strategy.